Flights to the Middle East

-The vast majority of tourism in the Kingdom revolves around pilgrimages to Mecca, with more than 10 million travelers visiting Islam's holy city each year.
-Yet the world's largest exporter of oil and one of the richest countries on the planet is trying to change that fact and encourage travelers to stay longer.
-Most visitors will need to acquire a visa for flights to Saudi Arabia, although this requirement doesn't apply to citizens of certain countries, including Kuwait, the United Arab Emirates, Bahrain, Oman, and Qatar.
+The vast majority of tourism in the Kingdom revolves around pilgrimages to Mecca, with more than 10 million travellers visiting Islam's holy city each year.
+Yet the world's largest exporter of oil and one of the richest countries on the planet is trying to change that fact and encourage travellers to stay for longer.
+Most visitors will need to acquire a visa for flights to Saudi Arabia, although this requirement doesn't apply to citizens of certain countries including Kuwait, the United Arab Emirates, Bahrain, Oman and Qatar.

-The natural beauty of empty Red Sea beaches like Haql, Al-Shuaibah, Beesh, Yanbu, and Farasan; sand dunes as far as the eye can see; and rich coral reefs all provide big draws for visitors.
-In addition, there are more than 200 public and private museums around the country, with the National Museum in the capital city Riyadh being one of the best.
+The natural beauty of the empty Red Sea beaches like Haql, Al-Shuaibah, Beesh, Yanbu, and Farasan, sand dunes as far as the eye can see, and rich coral reefs all provide big draws for visitors.
+In addition, there are over 200 public and private museums around the country, with the National Museum in capital Riyadh being one of the best.

-The Asir mountains in the southwest are among the most remote places on the planet.
-Make sure to visit Mada’in Saleh, where 131 tombs lay buried in the ground; the former trading center Al-Faw; and Najran Fort.
+The Asir mountains in the south-west are among the most remote places on the planet.
+Make sure to visit Mada’in Saleh, where 131 tombs lay buried in the ground, the former trading centre Al-Faw and Najran Fort.

 Hotels in Saudi Arabia range from five-star luxury to simple, clean accommodation.
 Al Ahsa InterContinental and the Four Seasons Hotel Riyadh are two of the best, with the quirky Al-Barraq Hotel an option for an offbeat traveller.